 5.2.4.3.2.1 Joint azimuth elevation quantization

 The spatial audio parameters, azimuth and elevation of each time-frequency (TF) tile are indexed to a point of a spherical grid.
 The indexing is performed by first joint quantizing the two spatial audio direction parameters, or direction metadata.
 The direction metadata quantization refers to the quantization of azimuth and elevation values for each time frequency tile of each frame.
 The direction parameters can be quantized on the spherical grid whose structure is defined for each of the following number of bits: 1, 2, 3, 4, 5, 6, 7, 8, 9, 10, and 11.
-The spherical grid or codebook structure, for each number of bits is formed such that it approximates the covering of the sphere with smaller spheres, wherein the smaller spheres define the points of the spherical grid.
+The spherical grid or codebook structure, for each number of bits is formed such that it approximates the covering of the sphere with smaller spheres, wherein the centres of the smaller spheres define the points of the spherical grid.

 CHANGE 9